 - Pay as you earn repayment plan (PAYE): This plan is similar to the REPAYE.
 The payments are calculated the same way and updated on the same schedule.
 However, spousal income and debt are only considered if you file a joint tax return, and outstanding balances are forgiven after 20 years.
 This option is only available if you were a new borrower on or after October 1, 2007, who took a disbursement on or after October 1, 2011.
 Your debt-to-income ratio must be high.
 Your monthly payment is capped at what it would be under the standard plan.

 - Income-based repayment plan (IBR): This flexible option is the same as the PAYE as far as consideration of spousal income and debt.
 Your monthly payment is either 10 or 15 percent of your discretionary income, and it’s recalculated every year.
 The balance is forgiven after 20 or 25 years.
 Like the PAYE, your debt as compared to income must be high and the same payment cap applies.
 This plan is more expensive over time than a standard plan.

 - Income-contingent repayment plan (ICR): Under an ICR plan, the monthly payment calculation is more complex than the IBR.
 The installment amount is the lesser of the following:

 - the payment you would make on a repayment plan with a fixed amount over 12 years, adjusted for income.

 Make sure to compare and contrast each of the plans involving debt forgiveness.
-Below you will find a comparison chart of the four main income-driven repayment plans for federal student loans:

 The payment may exceed what it would be under a standard plan.
 Recalculation happens every year and the balance is forgiven after 25-years.
 Spousal income and debt are considered if you file a joint tax return or if you choose to include them.
 This option is available to parent borrowers who consolidate under certain guidelines.